 Kapitan Kidlat, Superman, Batman

-As a young boy, I enjoyed reading about the courageous adventures and daring exploits of these fictional characters.
-So did my brothers and friends I shared my comic books with.
-We were thrilled with their fierce battles against their enemies to protect and help people in distress, and we admired their efforts to save the city from destruction by the same evil forces.
+As a young boy, I enjoyed reading about these fictional characters’ adventures and exploits in their fight against villains and evil.
+So did my brothers and friends with whom I shared my comic books.
+We were thrilled with their fierce battles against their enemies to protect and help people in distress, and we admired their efforts to save their city from destruction by those evil forces.

-I "worshipped" these imaginary heroes of my boyhood.
+I “worshiped" these imaginary heroes of my boyhood.

-In high school I did not read comic books anymore.
-Instead, I read history books, among others.
-I read about true-to-life heroes, actual people, like our national heroes who fought the invaders of our country using bolos, crude rifles, and the pen.
-Andres Bonifacio used bolos while Jose Rizal used his pen.
-Both of them lost their lives fighting to save their people from oppressive foreign domination of our country.
+In high school, I graduated from comic books to history books and biographies of great men and women, among others.
+I read about true-to-life heroes, actual people, like our national heroes who fought our country’s invaders using crude arms like rifles, small guns, swords, and bolos (machete-like knives).
+Some used their pen.
+Both revolutionary leaders lost their lives fighting to free their people from the oppressive foreign colonizers.

-No hero can ever raise himself from the dead.
-Nor can any hero have a claim to a relationship with the people he died for and saved.
+No hero can ever claim victory by dying and rising again.
+Nor can any hero have a claim to a personal relationship with the people he died for and saved.
 No hero can offer everlasting life to anyone.
-No hero can have a right to our worship.

-Come, let us worship.
-Come, let us adore Him.
+Come, let us love and worship Him.
 All our lives. #

 "But when Christ had offered for all time a single sacrifice for sins, he sat down at the right hand of God, waiting from that time until his enemies should be made a footstool for his feet.
 For by a single offering he has perfected for all time those who are being sanctified.
 (Hebrews 1:12-14)